n-neen/super-glider/readme.md

 objects which modify the room tilemap have been implemented. room transitions are working. enemy subsystem has been started and is partially working.

+controls:

+dpad: left and right to move. up and down not used

+x: unimplemented (will fire rubber bands)

+b: turn glider around

+y: hold and press left or right to use battery

+debug controls (to be removed at release):

+a: hold to keep glider vertically in place (ignore gravity)

+l and r: l sets lift state to falling, r sets lift to rising